 For initial submission, graphical material may be interspersed with text.
 Each figure should be numbered, and referenced by number in the text.
 Authors themselves are responsible for providing images of suitable quality.
-If a piece is to appear in the Magazine, separate copies of all illustrations must be supplied, both with and without added lettering.
+If a piece is to appear in the Magazine, separate copies of all illustrations must be supplied.
 We hope authors will be able to provide electronic versions of all figures, preferably in a PostScript format.

 Submissions of articles are required via the Mathematics Magazine’s Editorial Manager System.
 The name(s) of the author(s) should not appear in the file.
 Initial submissions in pdf or LaTeX form can be sent to the editor at www.editorialmanager.com/mathmag/.
 See more at: http://www.maa.org/publications/periodicals/mathematics-magazine.

 The Editorial Manager System will cue the author for all required information concerning the paper.
 Questions concerning submission of papers can be addressed to the editor-elect at firstname.lastname@example.org.
 Authors who use LaTeX are urged to use article.sty, or a similar generic style, and its standard environments with no custom formatting.
 See more at: http://www.maa.org/publications/periodicals/mathematics-magazine.